 - Your average purchase size per customer

 You can then take this information and determine the financial value of your leads working backwards.
 Your conversion rate will let you know how many leads you need to secure per customer, on average.
-Then, calculate the value of each lead.
+Then, calculate the value of each lead to input into SEO reporting.
 Using the value of the lead, you can start to generate numbers that will tell you the value of your various SEO efforts.
-These concrete estimates can then be used to determine SEO ROI and your more profitable executions.
+These concrete estimates can then be used to determine SEO ROI and your more profitable executions in your SEO reporting.

-While these core metrics will give you a far better idea of how your SEO and your content throughout the funnel performs, you can also track other metrics that will provide valuable insight into the standing of your content.
+While these core metrics will give you a far better idea of how your SEO and your content throughout the funnel performs, you can also track other metrics for SEO reports that will provide valuable insight into the standing of your content.
 For example, many BrightEdge customers find it helpful to also track their rate of backlink acquisition.
-Backlinks provide Google spiders with important information about how your content is regarded by readers– reputable content will regularly be linked to.
+Backlinks provide Google spiders with important information about how your content in SEO reports is regarded by readers - reputable content will regularly be linked to.
 You can track the number of backlinks on your content through helpful features on the BrightEdge platform.

 How long does it take to see the impact of SEO initiatives?

-As you implement changes to your SEO strategy, you will want to closely track performance before and after to gauge impact.
-While you work on your optimization strategies, you should mark important dates in your BrightEdge account with the Page Events capability.
+As you implement changes to your SEO strategy, you will want to closely track performance in SEO reports before and after to gauge impact.
+While you work on your optimization strategies, you should mark important dates in your BrightEdge account with the Page Events capability to later add to your SEO reporting.
 Marking the day within the system allows you to track when changes were made, simplifying your ability to see ranking changes before and after.

 If you make major changes to your site, it can be worth asking Google to recrawl your site, particularly if your domain is smaller and less popular.
 Otherwise, it might not get recrawled for a few weeks.
+This could set back your SEO reports.
 Google tends to crawl larger domains that receive huge amounts of regular traffic on a regular basis, so this would not be as important for them.
 Google does have a quota to the number of times you can ask for a recrawl, so generally save this strategy for when you make large changes that you would like to see reflected in your rankings immediately.
-Regardless of whether you request a recrawl or if you allow Google to get to the page naturally, you can watch the progress through your Google Index Status Report.
+Regardless of whether you request a recrawl or if you allow Google to get to the page naturally, you can watch the progress through your Google Index Status Report and later transfer to your SEO reports.

-If you do not see any changes in performance within a few weeks after making updates, you should look carefully at your site to see if anything else is holding you back, for example the robots.txt file which provides crawling instructions to the the search crawlers.
+If you do not see any changes in performance within a few weeks after making updates, you should look carefully at your site to see if anything else is holding you back from quality SEO reports, for example the robots.txt file which provides crawling instructions to the the search crawlers.
 Keep in mind also that the authority of your domain as a whole impacts the ranking of individual pages.
 Look for ways to boost your site, such as internal links, your site map and see if that helps to lift your optimized pages as well.

-What should I do if my analytics reports show drops?
+What should I do if my analytics SEO reports show drops?

 Not only will monitoring your SEO report and your analytics report help you see the success of your digital marketing strategy, but it can also alert you to problems.
 You can never afford to neglect pieces on your website, especially not those that have secured your top rankings.

-If you see your rankings start to drop, you should always inspect your page and its competition.
+If you see your rankings start to drop in SEO reports, you should always inspect your page and its competition.
 Look to see who replaced you in the rankings and what optimization strategies they use.
 BrightEdge can allow you to dive into the recommendations for a single page, helping you pinpoint what will help recover your position.

 If you notice a dramatic drop in your rankings on multiple page, you will need to inspect your site with your Google search console and check popular SEO sites to see if any algorithm updates may have hit your site.
-Examine your site for potential problems, such as duplicate content.
+Examine your site for potential problems, such as duplicate content, to include in your SEO reports.

-Presenting SEO reports to others in the organization
+How do I present SEO reports to others in the organization?

-Now that you have a solid SEO report, you will want to present your digital marketing findings and your analytics report to others in the organization.
-Providing such a report can help you convince others in your organization about the value of your SEO efforts, which can make it easier to secure assistance on particular projects–such as the UX team or subject-matter experts within the company who you would like to collaborate with on content.
-Marketing heads and others in the C-suite want to see reports as well.
+Now that you have a solid SEO reporting strategy, you will want to present your digital marketing findings and your analytics report to others in the organization.
+Providing quality SEO reports can help you convince others in your organization about the value of your SEO efforts, which can make it easier to secure assistance on particular projects--such as the UX team or subject--matter experts within the company who you would like to collaborate with on content.
+Marketing heads and others in the C-suite want to see SEO reports as well.

 Begin compiling your report by identifying key areas that this particular position wants to see.
-For example, the c-suite will want to see revenue related to SEO, someone in sales or product marketing may want to see information on leads earned.
+For example, the C-suite will want to see SEO reporting related to revenue, someone in sales or product marketing may want to see information on leads earned in their designated SEO reports.
 Consider the statistics that matter the most and pull out the numbers that present the positive, strongest picture.

 On the BrightEdge platform, the StoryBuilder feature makes it simple to create eye-catching, clear reports that will emphasizes your chosen statistics.
 The data can be easily compiled into your relevant report.

 When it comes to succeeding in digital marketing, understanding the value of the SEO report and how to compile a thorough analytics report remains critical.
 This type of data will not only make every step of your job more efficient, but it can also impact your budget and collaboration with the rest of the organization.
-Consider these tips as you build your own strategy and analytics reports.
+Consider these tips as you build your own strategy, analytics, and SEO reports.